 Richmond, VA 23233-1485

-Home Inspectors in the state of Washington must be licensed by the Washington State Department of Licensing.
+Home inspectors in the state of Washington are regulated by the Washington State Department of Licensing.

 PO Box 3917